markyoder/wasp_clone/wasphive/README.md

 ### MinValInc Details and Examples

 The ***Minimum Value Inclusive*** rule provides a number (real or integer) to which the associated input value must be greater than or equal.
-Most often, this rule will contain a constant number defining the minimum value that this element is allowed to be.
+Most often, this rule will contain a constant number defining the minimum allowable value for this element.
 For example, *MinValInc = 0.0* denotes that this element's value must be zero or greater.
 This rule may also have a relative input lookup path from the element being validated.
 If the set in the input represented by the relative path is a single value, and if that value is a number, then that value will be used to determine the lowest allowed value for the element being validated.
 If an element at this relative lookup path exists in the input and it is not a number, then it will fail this check.
-However, if this element does not exist at all in the input, then this validation check will not fail - that is delegated to the `MinOccurs` check.
+However, if this element does not exist at all in the input, then this validation check is delegated to the `MinOccurs` check and will not fail.

 Schema example:
 ```javascript